Oladimeji1989/alx-system_engineering-devops/0x00-shell_basics/README.md

+# describing what each script is doing
-*pwd print current working directory*
+* pwd print current working directory

-*ls list the contents of your current directory*
+* ls list the contents of your current directory

-*cd ~ changing a working directory to user's home*
+* cd ~ changing a working directory to user's home
+* ls -l Display current directory contents in a long format